 Step 1: Preheat the Oven

-Step 2: Sauté Onion and Garlic
+Step 2: Sauté the Vegetables

-In a large skillet, heat the canola oil over medium heat.
+In a large skillet over medium heat:

-1. Add the diced onion and sauté until softened, about 5 minutes.
+2. Add the diced onion and sauté until softened, about 5 minutes.

-2. Stir in the minced garlic and cook for another minute until fragrant.
+3. Stir in the minced garlic and cook for another minute until fragrant.

 Step 3: Cook the Ground Beef

-Add the ground beef to the skillet.
+Add the ground beef to the skillet:

 1. Cook until browned; drain excess fat if needed.